EdgeFirstAI/documentation/docs/models/modelpack/deployment/pc.md

 #### Input Preprocessing

 Change the path to the image file as needed.
 First preprocess the input image to match the input requirements of the model such as the image resolution and data type.
+You can query the input parameters in order to resize the input tensor to the correct dimensions.

 ```python
 # Loading the Image